just-buildsystem/justbuild/doc/tutorial/third-party-software.md

 Note that in the second run the export target `"fmt"` was taken from cache and its 3 actions were eliminated, as their result has been recorded to the high-level target cache during the first run.

+Also note the final message in the first run.
+As that was the first time the export target `"fmt"` was built (i.e., target `"fmt"` with default configuration flags), an entry in the target-level cache was created.
+The log message showcases that when a remote-execution endpoint is involved, any artifacts referenced by a built export target needs to be ensured to be available.

 Combining overlay layers for multiple projects
 ----------------------------------------------